ekudryavcev/flow/README.md

 ## Functionality

-In the current stage the project has the frontend and the backend completely separated.
-To take a look at the kanban board, you can [run a NodeJS server](#npm-start) and test a randomly generated board.
+To take a look at the kanban board, you can either [start a NodeJS server](#npm-start) or [run the Django server](#managepy-runserver) and test a randomly generated board.

 You'll see a five-column board with a number of cards already in it.
 Cards will have:
 - Name